15 Day Highlights of Britain – CIE

-Your vacation starts at your Windsor hotel at 2:30 pm when you meet your tour director.
-Close to your hotel, visit Windsor Castle, residence of The Queen and the largest inhabited castle in the world.
-See the lavishly decorated State Apartments and courtyards.
-In the evening meet your tour director and trip participants over a welcome drink to discuss your itinerary before dining in your hotel.
-After dinner take a brief walk around this compact and historic town with a local guide.
+Tour begins at 2:00 PM in your hotel.
+Visit Windsor Castle, residence of the Queen and the largest inhabited castle in the world.
+Enjoy a welcome drink with your group before dinner.
+Then take a brief walk around the compact and historic town of Windsor with a local guide.

 Day 2: Stonehenge & Salisbury

-Drive to Salisbury Plain to marvel at the prehistoric circle of vast monoliths of Stonehenge and learn about the primitive builders who managed to create such an enduring monument.
-The Visitor Centre will give you background information on its creation.
-Stop in Salisbury, a charming old city that is dominated by the cathedral with the tallest spire in England.
-Arrive in Plymouth and check in to your hotel, close to the harbor where the Pilgrim Fathers sailed from in 1620.
+Marvel at the prehistoric circle of vast monoliths of Stonehenge and learn about the primitive builders who managed to create such an enduring monument.
+Stop in Salisbury, a charming old city where the cathedral boasts the tallest spire in England.
+Arrive in Tavistock, a market town on the edge of Dartmoor National Park

-Travel north to explore Bath, popular for its natural hot springs with the Romans 2,000 years ago.
-Tour the wonderfully-preserved Roman Baths and Pump Room, renowned for mineral-rich hot springs.
-Drive to Cardiff and for a sightseeing tour followed by a brief walking tour around the bay.
-Tour Cardiff Castle before sitting down for a Welsh evening with dinner and some lively Welsh music and entertainment.
+Explore Bath, popular for over 2,000 years for its natural hot springs.
+Tour the wonderfully preserved Roman Baths.
+Head to Cardiff for a sightseeing tour around the city center.
+Tour Cardiff Castle before sitting down to a Welsh banquet with dinner and lively entertainment.

-Drive through the Brecon Beacons National Park to view some majestic Welsh scenery.
-Stop in Hay-on-Wye, a town that specializes in second-hand books.
-You will see bookstores everywhere, making a browse around the town center great fun.
-Continue your drive north through the Shropshire Hills to Shrewsbury, a picturesque town that is close to the Welsh border with England.
-Take a walking tour with the town crier to see black-and-white buildings, gardens and learn about the history of the area.
-Travel through Cheshire to your hotel, located in Homes Chapel to the east of Chester.
+Travel through the Brecon Beacons National Park to Hay-on-Wye, a town famous for books.
+Continue to Shrewsbury, a picturesque town near the English/Welsh border.
+Take a walking tour with the town crier to see black-and-white buildings that line the narrow streets.
+Travel through Cheshire to your hotel in Chester.

 Day 7: North Wales & Chester

-Today drive through Llangollen and the Horseshoe Pass for wonderful vistas.
+Drive through the town of Llangollen and across the Horseshoe Pass for wonderful vistas.
 Visit a farm to see trained dogs herding sheep and travel to Conwy, a medieval town dominated by a huge castle.
-Take a walking tour around the picturesque streets and see the smallest house in Britain.
-Drive to Chester where another walking tour will reveal medieval black-and-white buildings and Roman walls.
-Return to Holmes Chapel for dinner.
+Enjoy a walking tour around the picturesque streets and see the smallest house in Britain, followed by free time for lunch on your own.
+In Chester, take another walking tour to see medieval buildings and Roman walls.

 Day 8: Lake District & Scottish Evening

-Travel through the glorious Lake District, associated with the children’s author, Beatrix Potter, and the poet, William Wordsworth.
-Stop in the charming village of Grasmere, where Wordsworth lived and is buried.
-Near the Scottish border stop at the Old Blacksmith’s Shop in Gretna Green, a popular shopping venue for quality Scottish goods.
-Check in to your hotel in Edinburgh and head out to a Scottish evening with special dishes and lively music.
+Travel through the glorious Lake District, which inspired many of Beatrix Potter’s children’s books.
+Visit the village of Grasmere, where Wordsworth lived and is buried.
+Stop at the Famous Blacksmiths Shop in Gretna Green, a popular shopping venue for quality Scottish goods.
+At your hotel, enjoy a drink with your fellow travelers before a lively Scottish evening with dinner and entertainment.

 Day 9: Edinburgh Castle & City Tour

-Explore central Edinburgh this morning, starting in the 200-year-old “New Town” with its planned streets and elegant Georgian houses where many famous writers and inventors lived.
-See the Royal Mile where medieval houses are clustered and tour Edinburgh Castle to see the Crown Jewels of Scotland and the Stone of Destiny.
-The afternoon is free for independent activities.
-On Jul 31 to Aug 14 departures, experience the world-famous Royal Edinburgh Military Tattoo.
+Explore central Edinburgh starting in the 200-year-old “New Town” with planned streets and elegant Georgian houses where many famous writers and inventors lived.
+See the Royal Mile with its narrow medieval houses, then tour Edinburgh Castle to see the Crown Jewels of Scotland and the Stone of Destiny.
+The rest of the day is free for you to explore.
+On August 2 – 16 departures, experience the world famous Royal Edinburgh Military Tattoo.

-Travel on the North Yorkshire Moors Railway by vintage locomotive.
-Discover the picturesque harbor, winding streets and quaint buildings of Whitby on a walking tour.
-Tour the elaborate chambers of Castle Howard, an imposing 18th century mansion where Evelyn Waugh’s celebrated novel, “Brideshead Revisited,” was filmed.
+Head to Goathland Station, which served as Hogsmeade Station in the “Harry Potter” series, and travel on the North Yorkshire Moors Railway by vintage locomotive.
+In Whitby, take a guided stroll around the picturesque harbor, winding streets, and quaint buildings.
+Tour the elaborate chambers of Castle Howard, an imposing 18th century mansion where “Brideshead Revisited” was filmed.